Meteor-Community-Packages/meteor-autocomplete/README.md

 For security purposes, a default implementation of server-side autocomplete is only provided for insecure collections, to be used while prototyping.
 In all other applications, write your own publish function with the same arguments as in the [autocomplete-recordset](autocomplete-server.coffee) publication and secure it properly, given that malicious clients can subscribe to this function in ways other than the autocomplete client code would.

-Make sure to push documents to the `autoCompleteRecords` client-side collection.
+Make sure to push documents to the `autocompleteRecords` client-side collection.
 A convenience function, `Autocomplete.publishCursor`, is provided as an easy way to do this.
 See the default implementation for an example.

 Use of a custom publish function also allows you to: